GregTechCEu/gtceu-modern-docs/docs/Modpacks/Other-Topics/index.md

 # Other Topics

-This section contains other topics that aren't necessary large enough to be grouped into their own categories.
+This section contains other topics that aren't necessarily large enough to be grouped into their own categories.